pathikrit/better-files/README.md

 file.printLines(lines)
 ```

+### Encodings
-You can supply your own encoding too for anything that does a read/write (it assumes `java.nio.charset.Charset.defaultCharset()` if you don't provide one):
+You can supply your own charset too for anything that does a read/write (it assumes `java.nio.charset.Charset.defaultCharset()` if you don't provide one):
 ```scala
 val content: String = file.contentAsString  // default charset